 “Yes, I am Richtofen!”

 “Richtofen!
 Richtofen!
 Richtofen!”

-The crowd chanted his name with a candor Edward had never seen before.
+The crowd chanted his name with a candor Edward had never heard before.

-"You’ve made a brave new step Edward.
+“You’ve made a brave new step, Edward.
 Use them to find a way home.
-You will make the change that you want.
+You will make the changes you’ve wanted to make since boyhood.
 But you must help us.”

 Dazed and mentally exhausted, Edward replied.
-"Und what is it you want?
-How will I leave?”
+“Und what is it you want?
+How will I leave this place?”

 “Exit their temple through the path ahead and all of your questions will be answered.”

-"Beautiful isn’t it?
+“Breathtaking isn’t it?
 A true, secluded cornucopia of harmony.
 Your purpose here will soon become evident.
-It was not by accident you found this place.”
+It was not by accident you found this place.
+It was destiny.”